Undergraduate Course: Scandinavian Civilisation B: From National Romanticism to the Nordic Model (ELCS08038)

 Breakdown of Learning & Teaching Activities:

 Online Assessments 1 and 2 share a common format.
 A list of 5 questions for each will be published in the course handbook at the beginning of the semester.
 One question will be mapped to the content of each week's tuition.
-In weeks 6 and 12 respectively, students will select two questions from the relevant list, on which to write and submit two, 500-word 'Snap-shots of Scandinavian Civilisation'.
+In Flexible Learning Week and Week 11 respectively, students will select two questions from the relevant list, on which to write and submit two, 500-word 'Snap-shots of Scandinavian Civilisation'.
 Detailed formative feedback will be provided for Online Assessment 1 only.

 Potentially Re-Traumatising Content: